rbachawal/Mywork/Motr/MotrCodeStyle.md

                   m0_mutex_unlock(&foo->f_lock);
           }

+      ii.
 Here it is possible that some thread (B) tries to unlock the mutex, which is already finalized by another thread (A).

+      iii.
 A general rule of thumb is that object creation and destruction should be protected by "existential lock(s)", with a life-time longer than that of the object.